christian-schlichtherle/service-wight/README.md

 System.out.println(provider.get());
 ```

+Note that the `provider` method now takes two parametes, the first is the service interface for the locatable service
+provider and the second is the service interface for the locatable service transformation.

-This prints `Hello World!`, but why?
+The preceding code prints `Hello World!`, but why?

-Service Wight composes all providers and transformations it finds on the classpath into a custom provider.
+Service Wight composes all service providers and transformations it locates on the classpath into a custom provider.
-In this case, first it locates all implementations of the `Subject` interface (there is only one for now) and sorts them
+In this case, first it locates all `Subject` implementations (there is only one for now) and sorts them by descending
-by descending priority.
+priority.
-Second, it locates all implementations of the `Salutation` interface and sorts them by ascending priority.
+Second, it locates all `Salutation` implementations and sorts them by ascending priority.
 Third, it creates a composite provider which selects the first `Subject` and applies all `Salutation`s in order.

 ### Overriding The Locatable Service Provider